 Malaysia: Shares open flat on Monday

-MALAYSIA share prices open flat on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 0.490 point to 1742.380.
+MALAYSIA share prices open flat on Monday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index down 0.090 point to 1739.730.

 sentifi.com